World Pétanque and Bowls Federation: History

 for the purpose of lobbying the Olympic committee to make boules sports part of the summer Olympics.
 World Bowls (bowls) was also a member from 2003 until 2013.
+World Bowls re-joined WPBF in March 2026.

 Boules and the CMSB were granted consideration for entry to the Olympic Games on 15 October 1986, but have never been granted the status of an official Olympic sport.
 Nevertheless, every year the CMSB continues to re-present its application.

 Recognition

 The WPBF a sports federation recognized by the following confederations.